Niš fortress is one of main tourist attractions in the city of Niš. Today’s dilemma is are the origins of it from Roman or Ottoman era.

 And also from Banovina building is one minute.
 From Early Christian tomb in Jagodin mala is 10 minutes by walk.
 Entrance is free to Niš fortress.
 This is monument of great importance and as such is protected by State of Serbia.
 Surface of the fortress is 22 hectares.
 Walls are tall about 8 meters.
 And also there are passages through them to trenches outside.

 Legends of Nis fortress

-As vitness in time and guardian of Nis, it was here for many stories and legends.
-They are all stories of the past times and unexprored parts of Nis fortress.
+As witness in time and guardian of Nis, it was here for many stories and legends.
+They are all stories of the past times and unexplored parts of Nis fortress.

 By first legend of Nis fortress, here was escape tunnel.
 That way out was with purpose so that citizens of Nis could save them self if city was attacked.
 It was few kilometers long, ending in near by mountains.
 It is unknown where it was ending.
 Or where was it’s start.
 Or if it was really there.
 But it is assumed that it was there.